MathildeJ/Fantasy_Bakes/README.md

 </script>
 <!--End of Zopim Live Chat Script-->
 ```
-You will probably notice that we added a condition in the beginning of the script to make sure that a second Zopim chat window doesn't open when a Surfly session starts.
+We added a condition in the beginning of the script to make sure that a second Zopim chat window doesn't open when a Surfly session starts.

 <a name="small_button"></a>